 Detroit Institute of Arts

-One of the finest art museums in the United States, the DIA has 100 galleries with a diverse collection including American, European, modern, contemporary, and graphic art.
-Highlights include Vincent Van Gogh’s self portrait and Mexican artist Diego Rivera’s Detroit Industry murals depicting scenes from Ford Motor Company’s River Rouge Plant.
+One of the finest art museums in the United States, the Detroit Institute of Arts has 100 galleries and a diverse collection that includes American, European, modern, contemporary, and graphic art.

-Pro Tip: General admission is free for Wayne, Oakland, and Macomb counties’ residents with a valid driver’s license or state ID.
-Special exhibits are not included.
+Tip: General admission is free for residents of Wayne, Oakland, and Macomb counties with a valid driver’s license or state ID.
+However, special exhibits are not included.

 Where to Stay in Detroit